Secretary to the Board of Control

 Ms. Rupp was appointed to the SVSU Board of Control in 2015.
 She recently retired from The Dow Chemical Company as the corporate director of service management in the Business Services Group.
 Her career with Dow has included responsibilities as research & development director supporting multiple business, global regulatory affairs director, global remediation director and global director of business process services.

-A resident of Midland, she began as the first Executive Director for The Herbert H. and Grace A. Dow Foundation in October of 2005.
+Jenee L. Velasquez began as the first Executive Director for The Herbert H. and Grace A. Dow Foundation in October of 2005.
 She served as Chief Executive Officer of Midland County’s economic development corporation, Midland Tomorrow, beginning in 1999.
 For two years prior to that, she served as Midland Tomorrow’s Manager of Economic Development Services.
 She was Midland’s first Downtown Development Authority Coordinator.
-She is chairwoman of the Delta College Foundation Board, the Midland Brownfield Redevelopment Financing Authority, the Midland Entranceway Initiative Task Force and volunteers on the SVSU Board of Fellows.
 Prior to living in Midland, Mrs. Velasquez worked for the Manhattan, Kansas Convention and Visitors Bureau.
-She earned a B.S. in business administration from Kansas State University and her M.B.A. from Michigan State University.
+She earned a B.S. in business administration from Kansas State University and her M.B.A. from Michigan State University as well as completing an executive education course at Harvard University’s John F. Kennedy School of Government.